 - Allergies and adverse reactions

-- Allow practitioners to have better access to accurate information about patients
+- Allows practitioners to have better access to accurate information about patients

-- Allow quick and efficient sharing of patient information
+- Allows quick and efficient sharing of patient information

-- Save time by not having to search for records and having accurate information immediately available, allowing more time to treat patients
+- Saves time by not having to search for records and having accurate information immediately available, allowing more time to treat patients

 The benefits of a My Heath Record will be most significant for patients who need to share information with different providers or who have complex conditions.
 This might include those with chronic conditions, mothers and newborns, Aboriginal and Torres Strait Islander peoples, people with a disability, and older Australians.